nf-core/website/markdown/events/2021/hackathon-march-2021.md

 - Friederike Hanssen (CET)
 - Michael Heuer (PST)

-You can also report any CoC violations safety [at] nf-co [dot] re.
+You can also report any CoC violations directly to safety [at] nf-co [dot] re.
 Our safety officer, Renuka Kudva, will contact you to follow up on your report.

 In your email report, please do your best to include: